 A fixed amount is paid with a bonus component for teams that complete set objectives or projects.
 Bonuses can be used to align Customer Success Managers and their teams with important company objectives and KPIs such as NPS, retention, expansion, and training.

 Base + Bonus plans are better than base-only plans, but since it is better suited to teams, it does little to encourage individual excellence.
 Some Customer Success Manager salaries may be undeserved for the work given.

 3. Base + Variable Plan

 A fixed amount is paid with a variable component based on individual Customer Success Manager performance.
-There is more individual accountability for performance and Customer Success Manager can be enticed to focus their efforts on core performance objectives.
-Incremental and easy-to-measure targets that are directly related to revenue are set to incentivize Customer Success Manager to exceed their goals.
+There is more individual accountability for performance, and Customer Success Managers can be enticed to focus their efforts on core performance objectives.
+Incremental and easy-to-measure targets that are directly related to revenue are set to incentivize Customer Success Managers to exceed their goals.

 However, the variable payment doesn’t have to be limited to revenue generation alone.
 Soft metrics like the number of advocates, level of adoption, and unpaid training can also be tracked and compensated.

 What Is the Best Customer Success Manager Salary Plan?

 The variable compensation plan offers more benefits for both the Customer Success Manager and the SaaS business.
 It is based on clear goals that are aligned with the company mission and can be used to drive proactive behavior in customer success managers.
 Customer Success Manager is more motivated and can predict precisely how much they earn based on how much retention and expansion they achieve for the company.

 The variable model is becoming more commonplace, and according to Totango’s 2016 CSM salary survey, about 75% of customer success professionals received variable compensation.
 As the most effective and productive way to compensate Customer Success Managers, we’ll focus on how SaaS businesses and Customer Success Managers can get the most out of this model.